AmayaGS/BioX-CPath/README.md

 #### Arguments

-All argumuments used to run the code are defined using `Argument parser` and can be modified using the command line.
+All arguments used to run the code are defined using `Argument parser` and can be modified using the command line.

 #### Data Directory Structure